vk98/chaseMe/README.md

 - The friends will be listed in users collections and the polling function will compare the data if a new friend has come

 Message Screen
-- list all the friends with chat history
+- list all the friends with chat history - done
-- button chat to new friend
+- button chat to new friend - done
-- chat Screen opens for the clicked user
+- chat Screen opens for the clicked user - done